andreina-covi/ArtifactSSG/README.md

 ### Baseline

-It contains three scripts of SStack, DataFrame and NeoJSON where you can change some values to test.
-Values to changes:
+It contains three scripts of SStack, DataFrame and NeoJSON where you can change some values of script to test.
+Values to changes are:
  - `numberOfIterations:`.
-You can change for any integer positive number greter than 1.
+You can change for any positive integer number greater than 1.
+But you must be careful with using pretty high values, e.g. greater than 100.
  - `numberOfStatements:`.
-Any integer positive number greater than 1
+Any positive integer number greater than 1.
+Be careful of using high values.
  - `populationSize:`.
-Usually a number greater than 1
+Any positive integer number greater than 1.
+Be careful of using high values.
  - `seed:`.
 Any number but 0.
  - `selectionStrategy:`.
-SGATournamentSelection, SGARankingSelection
+SGARankSelection, SGARouletteSelection, SGATournamentSelection and SGATruncatedSelection

 ***MacOS***
 ```